kritan10/transaction-system/README.md

 ## TODO

+-   [X] separate user and account tables
+-   [X] migrate from mysql2 to mysql2/promise
+-   [ ] add feature to load balance
--   add endpoints for balance exchange in gateway
+-   [ ] add endpoints for balance transaction in gateway
--   add feature to load balance
--   separate user and account logic (too much work)
--   add feature to get transaction history for user
+-   [ ] add feature to get transaction history for user
--   add queuing feature
+-   [ ] add queuing feature